social-native/knex-migration-generator/README.md

     002_alter_version_table_add_column_hello.ts
 ```

+#### 3B.
+Migration file

-- B. Inside each migration file, you should return a `migration generator` function.
+Inside each migration file, you should return a `migration generator` function.

 The types for this function are:
 ```typescript